TokaMind: A Multi-Modal Transformer Foundation Model for Tokamak Plasma Dynamics: Tokenizer

 \subsection{Chunk and Window Embedding}

 The embedding layer maps heterogeneous modalities into a common representation space, enabling a uniform token interface and a consistent supervision mechanism across tasks.
 For each signal $g$, we define an embedding codec $E_g$ that maps an input chunk window (or an output window) $x$ to a vector in $\mathbb{R}^{K_g}$.
-Applied to an input/actuator chunks, this yields a set of token embeddings $z_i = E_{g(i)}(x_i) \in \mathbb{R}^{K_{g(i)}}$, while output signals are embedded at the \emph{window level} to form supervision targets $y_o = E_o(x) \in \mathbb{R}^{K_o}$ in the same representation space.
+Applied to input/actuator chunks, this yields a set of token embeddings $z_i = E_{g(i)}(x_i) \in \mathbb{R}^{K_{g(i)}}$, while output signals are embedded at the \emph{window level} to form supervision targets $y_o = E_o(x) \in \mathbb{R}^{K_o}$ in the same representation space.

-Our default embedding choice is the training-free Discrete Cosine Transform codec (DCT3D) \cite{boussakta2004fast}, used for pretraining and all downstream tasks.
+Our default embedding choice is the Discrete Cosine Transform codec (DCT3D) \cite{boussakta2004fast}, used for pretraining and all downstream tasks.
 However, it is worth noting that the \mmt{} framework is flexible and embedding-agnostic, and we additionally support identity embeddings (no compression) and learned embeddings produced by Variational Autoencoders (VAEs).
-As part of our experimental results in Section \ref{sec:experiments}, we include the evaluation of VAE embeddings as an ablation on a subset of \bench~ tasks.
+As part of our experimental results in Section~\ref{sec:experiments}, we evaluate VAE embeddings in an ablation study on a subset of \bench{} tasks.